pille1842/MaxGoldtBot/README.md

 # MaxGoldtBot

 This is a Reddit bot.
-It reads all comments from a subreddit and checks if they contain any links to bild.de.
+It reads all submissions and comments from a subreddit and checks if they contain any links to bild.de.
 If so, the bot responds with the following quote from German writer Max Goldt:

 > Diese Zeitung ist ein Organ der Niedertracht.
 Es ist falsch, sie zu lesen.
 > Jemand, der zu dieser Zeitung beiträgt, ist gesellschaftlich absolut